Yoeri-z/mgen_cli/README.md

 - ```mgen generate -m path/to/file/file.dart```
 - ```mgen generate -y path/to/yaml/file.yaml```
 - ```mgen generate -m path/to/file/file.dart -y path/to/yaml/file.yaml```

+the default directory for models.yaml is the root directory, the default directory for the model.dart file is the lib directory

 ## defining-models
 to define a model, give the model name and give it some fields.
 This is done in a yaml file like this: